-In order to ensure maximum accuracy when operating the EM 120 system, it is very important to define the hardware installation parameters.
+In order to ensure maximum accuracy when operating the EM 300 system, it is very important to define the hardware installation parameters.
 These include:

+- Physical location of transducer arrays and sensors

-- Definition of serial interfaces - Definition of offset values
+- Definition of serial interfaces

+- Definition of offset values

 These hardware settings are typically done only once after the system installation.
 However, it may be necessary to repeat the settings if sensors are replaced.